yiyun-chu/yiyun-chu.github.io/_pages/talks.md

 ---

 ### Conference Presentations:
+- Conference on Artificial Intelligence, Machine Learning, and Business Analytics (AIML) 2025
+- Workshop on Information Technologies and Systems (WITS) 2025
 - Workshop on Information Systems and Economics (WISE) 2025
 - Conference on Information Systems and Technology (CIST) 2025
 - INFORMS Information Systems Society Doctoral Consortium 2025